 We have now also adopted DebiCheck as part of our processes – which we will be gradually introducing to our customers.
 This simply means that, should you decide to take out a loan with us, we may ask you to authorise your debit order with your bank.

 With DebiCheck, you’re able to confirm your debit order details directly with your bank – and your bank will then check the debit order every month to ensure it matches the information you confirmed.
 If it doesn’t match, your bank will then reject the debit order before it comes off your account.

 How debit order authorisation works:

-Step 1: Once you’ve accepted your loan quote, your bank will message you, via the cell phone number that they use to communicate with you, to confirm the debit order information (such as the specific repayment amount and debit order terms) – and that you’re giving us permission to debit your account.
+Step 1: Once you’ve accepted your loan quote, your bank will ask you to confirm the debit order information.
+They’ll do this by messaging you on the cell phone number that they normally use to communicate with you.
+You’ll need to confirm things like the specific repayment amount and terms – and that you’re giving us permission to debit your account.